matatacmca/OpenTime/README.md

 An Open source T&amp;A software.

 ## Want to contribute?
 Check out the [Issues Screen](https://github.com/matatacmca/OpenTime/issues)
 Please create a pull request linked to an issue.
-Don not commit to master
+Do not commit to master

 ## Host your own instance
 ### Installation